 Well, almost free.
 So completely cheap, it’s practically free.
 Hang with me and I’ll explain what I mean in just a bit.

 But first, let’s get our Hawaiian juices flowing with a few photos to remind us why people fall in love with Hawaii to begin with.

 If you’re anxious to learn how to fly to Hawaii for free, skip the pictures and get straight to it!
 Then, we’ll lay out the plan so you can see exactly what you can do to fly on Southwest to Maui (our favorite Hawaiian island!) for free!

-That’s not a cheap plane ticket even if you live on the west coast like we do.
-Most of the time you’re doing good if you can find a roundtrip ticket for less than $500.
+That’s not a cheap plane ticket, even if you live on the west coast as we do.
+Most of the time, you’re doing good if you can find a roundtrip ticket for less than $500.

 Since most people don’t travel alone, that’s at least $500 multiplied by however many people you’re bringing with you.

-If you’re just starting to learn about this, believe me when I say you’re going to feel like a kid in a candy store once you realize how easily it can be done.
+If you’re just starting to learn about this, believe me when I say you’re going to feel like a kid in a candy store once you realize how easy it can be done.